dmillett/political-canvas/README.md

  * Responsibility & Accountability
  * Transparency
  * Education
- * Constituent personal & online participation with constructive criticism & debate
+ * Constituent participation with constructive criticism & debate for town halls, peaceful gatherings, etc
  * Public ownership of the framework and domain
  * Immutable History
+ * Minimize costs

 *Empathy benefits many, where Apathy ~benefits one*